amitganvir/paytm-challenge/README.md

     - Add element is a constant time and space operation i.e. O(1)
     - Get element is a constant time and space operation i.e. O(1)
     - Get all elements as List is a O(N) time and O(N) space operation.
-    - Caltulation of moving average is constant time and space operation i.e. O(1)
+    - Calculation of moving average is constant time and space operation i.e. O(1)

    **Moving Average Calculation:**